 HCV is a blood-borne, positive sense, ssRNA virus, primarily infecting cells of the liver.
-HCV is a leading cause of chronic liver disease and liver transplants and spreads via blood transfusion, hemodialysis and needle sticks.
-In the United States, injection drug use accounts for approximately 60% of all new cases of HCV.
+HCV is a leading cause of chronic liver disease and liver transplants and spreads via blood transfusion, hemodialysis, and needle sticks.
+In the US, injection drug use accounts for approximately 60% of all new cases of HCV.
 Diagnosis of HCV is made through blood tests, including molecular tests that allow for the detection, quantification and analysis of viral genomes and the classification of an infection into specific viral genotypes.
-Hepatitis C becomes chronic Hepatitis C in 75% to 85% of cases, with an incubation period lasting from two to 26 weeks.
+Hepatitis C becomes chronic hepatitis C in 75% to 85% of acute cases, with an incubation period lasting from two to 26 weeks.

 According to the WHO, an estimated 58 million people globally have chronic HCV infection, with about 1.5 million new infections occurring per year.
-Approximately 290,000 people die every year from HCV-related liver diseases, with the majority of death resulting from cirrhosis and hepatocellular carcinoma (HCC – primary liver cancer).
+Based on the most recent HCV surveillance report (2020) published by the CDC in 2022, a total of 107,300 newly chronic hepatitis C cases were reported in 2020.
+Approximately 290,000 people die every year from HCV related liver diseases, with the majority of deaths related to cirrhosis and hepatocellular carcinoma.

 A combination of bemnifosbuvir and ruzasvir has the potential to offer a differentiated short duration, pan-genotypic protease-sparing regimen for HCV-infected patients with or without cirrhosis.